No man is an Iland, intire of itselfe; every man

 As investors, how can we play a part?

 To confront the crises of our time – inequality, conflict and the exploitation of people and the environment, among many other injustices – we need to be considerate of others and not act purely for personal gain.
-In a previous issue of Gemologist, we argued that the act of investing for a financial return cannot – and should not – be separated from the environmental and social impacts of allocating capital to a company or asset.
-Indeed, financial gain and sustainability are connected: there is a wealth of evidence demonstrating that long-term investment in companies with positive ESG practices results in stronger performance.
+In a previous issue of Gemologist, we argued that the act of investing for a financial return cannot – and should not – be separated from the environmental and social impacts of allocating capital to a company or asset5.
+Indeed, financial gain and sustainability are connected: there is a wealth of evidence demonstrating that long-term investment in companies with positive ESG practices results in stronger performance6.
 So in our view the rationale for being unselfish in an investment sense is logical: stronger holistic returns benefit the investor and the innocent bystander, too.

 Figure 1.
 EM v DM: Rule of law